| | Biography

 the fundamentals of bass playing and reminding me not to take the

+social aspect of music for granted.
 I lived in LA for about a year.
 It was a pivotal place and

 time in my life but I was gradually becoming disenchanted with